jocularity

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | jocularity - a feeling facetious merriment |
+Noun1.jocularity - a feeling facetious merriment

-2. | jocularity - fun characterized by humor | |
+2.jocularity - fun characterized by humor

-3. | jocularity - activity characterized by good humor diversion, recreation - an activity that diverts or amuses or stimulates; "scuba diving is provided as a diversion for tourists"; "for recreation he wrote poetry and solved crossword puzzles"; "drug abuse is often regarded as a form of recreation" leg-pull, leg-pulling - as a joke: trying to make somebody believe something that is not true pleasantry - an agreeable or amusing remark; "they exchange pleasantries" |
+diversion, recreation - an activity that diverts or amuses or stimulates; "scuba diving is provided as a diversion for tourists"; "for recreation he wrote poetry and solved crossword puzzles"; "drug abuse is often regarded as a form of recreation"

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.